pagnmickie/nexttrip/README.md

 $ 2 Minutes
 ``

-_(note that that won’t return anything if the last bus for the day has already left)_
+_(note that it will return a message that there are no more buses if the last bus for the day has already left)_

 Or if you wanted to take the light rail from downtown to the Mall of America or the Airport:
 ``